chainrule-labs/xsafe-contracts/README.md

 ## Deterministic Multi-Chain Deployment

-Introducing xSafe, the new gold standard for intent-based CREATE3 contract deployments.
+🏆Introducing xSafe, the new gold standard for intent-based CREATE3 contract deployments.
 Deploy your contracts to the same address on many chains–no nonces, no salts.

 ## The Multi-Chain Deployment Trilemma